 This is applicable to many different kinds of classes.
 Chemistry 1A has used it quite successfully in large classes for several years.
 Here is a description of the assignment developed by Michelle Douskey:

 “The goal of the project is to help each student link the material covered in class to everyday products and processes by asking and answering key chemistry questions that get at the heart of the topic.
 Students must pick a topic from a given list, develop a hypothesis, and perform library research to support or refute their hypothesis.
-The students present their research during a poster session the last lab period.
+The students present their research during a poster session during the last lab period.
 The scaffolding focuses on two main aspects of the project; support for the students and support for the GSIs.
 The GSIs are trained to assist the students in the refinement of their hypothesis and in the search for appropriate sources of information.
 Students are given a topic list, an example poster, the grading rubric and a proscribed feedback mechanism with the GSI.
-The clear timeline and implementation strategies help the students to be successful in pushing their understanding of the chemistry.
-When polled in the Spring 2005 semester, 84% of the students stated that project increased their ability to apply chemistry to things beyond the textbook.”
+The clear timeline and implementation strategies help the students to be successful in pushing their understanding of chemistry.
+When polled in the Spring 2005 semester, 84% of the students stated that the project increased their ability to apply chemistry to things beyond the textbook.”